Do Better ImageNet Models Transfer Better?: Results

 \subsection{ImageNet accuracy predicts fine-tuning performance}

 We also examined performance when fine-tuning ImageNet networks (Figure~\ref{scatterplots}, middle).
 We initialized each network from the ImageNet weights and fine-tuned for 20,000 steps with Nesterov momentum and a cosine decay learning rate schedule at a batch size of 256.
-We performed grid search to select the optimal learning rate and weight decay based on a validation set (for details, see Appendix \ref{finetune_appendix}).
+We performed grid search to select the optimal learning rate and weight decay based on a validation set (for details, see \appref{finetune_appendix}).
 Again, we found that ImageNet top-1 accuracy was highly correlated with transfer accuracy ($r = 0.96$).

 Compared with the logistic regression setting, regularization and training settings had smaller effects upon the performance of fine-tuned models.
 Figure~\ref{ft_settings} shows average transfer accuracy for Inception v4 and Inception-ResNet v2 models with different regularization settings.
 As in the logistic regression setting, introducing a batch normalization scale parameter and disabling label smoothing improved performance.
-In contrast to the logistic regression setting, dropout and the auxiliary head sometimes improved performance, but only if used during both pretraining and fine-tuning.
-We discuss these results in more detail in Appendix~\ref{finetune_reg_appendix}.
+In contrast to the logistic regression setting, dropout and the auxiliary head sometimes improved performance, but only if used during fine-tuning.
+We discuss these results further in \appref{finetune_reg_appendix}.

 Overall, fine-tuning yielded better performance than classifiers trained on fixed ImageNet features, but the gain differed by dataset.
-Fine-tuning improved performance over logistic regression in 179 out of 192 dataset and model combinations (Figure \ref{dataset_bars}; see also Appendix~\ref{comparison_scatters_appendix}).
+Fine-tuning improved performance over logistic regression in 179 out of 192 dataset and model combinations (Figure \ref{dataset_bars}; see also \appref{comparison_scatters_appendix}).
 When averaged across the tested architectures, fine-tuning yielded significantly better results on all datasets except Caltech-101 (all $p < 0.01$, Wilcoxon signed rank test; Figure \ref{dataset_bars}).
 The improvement was generally larger for larger datasets.
 However, fine-tuning provided substantial gains on the smallest dataset, 102 Flowers, with 102 classes and 2,040 training examples.